-- The Company sends survey forms to contractors of mills in Japan and has them conduct self-checks to confirm compliance with labor and safety laws and regulations (once a year, not yet done in FY2022). - Survey results are shared with the human resource managers of each mill for the purpose of support for improvements. - Follow-up surveys have been conducted since FY2019. - In FY2022, the Company reviewed the contents of the questionnaires based on the results of the human rights risk assessment (the survey is scheduled to resume in FY2023).
+- The Company sends survey forms to contractors of mills in Japan and has them conduct self-checks to confirm compliance with labor and safety laws and regulations (once a year). - Survey results are shared with the human resource managers of each mill for the purpose of support for improvements. - Follow-up surveys have been conducted since FY2019. - In FY2022, the Company reviewed the survey contents based on the results of the human rights risk assessment and conducted a survey using the revised version in FY2023.